GSK spins off Haleon in biggest European listing for a decade | Business

 In a long scripted overhaul of its business, British drugmaker GSK spun off its consumer health business on Monday in the biggest listing in Europe for more than a decade.
 The new company, Haleon, becomes the world's biggest standalone consumer health business, home to brands including Sensodyne toothpaste and Advil painkillers.

+However, Haleon's current valuation is lower than expected.
+Even accounting for the roughly 10 billion pounds in debt, Haleon's valuation is inferior to the enterprise value of 50 billion pounds Unilever was prepared to pay for the business at the beginning of the year.
+GSK had rebuffed the offer on the basis it was too low.

-Meanwhile, GSK shares were up more than 1% around 0815 GMT, despite the reduced size of the business following the carve-out.
+"Investors might be wondering why GSK didn't accept the much higher bid from Unilever," AJ Bell analyst Danni Hewson wrote in a note.
+GSK's shares were up about 0.7% as of 0917 GMT, despite the reduced size of the business following the carve-out, while Haleon's stock was trading at 324 pence.

 GSK emerges as New GSK, focused solely on vaccines and prescription drugs.
 The company has been buoyed by recent clinical trial successes, including its potential blockbuster RSV vaccine, and M&A activity.

-But the company makes its market debut saddled with more than 10 billion pounds in debt.
-GSK's June forecast for Haleon's annual organic revenue growth of 4% to 6% over the next three to five years exceeded some analysts' expectations.
+HALEON

-It was also met with a degree of skepticism among some investors given the 3% to 5% average across the industry, according to Barclays.
+It was also met with a degree of scepticism among some investors given the 3% to 5% average across the industry, according to Barclays.
 New GSK

 But there remain questions over its long-term prospects, with the loss of exclusivity of its key HIV drug, dolutegravir, expected by 2028.
 However, GSK has a long runway to execute and find new drugs, including potentially using part of the 7 billion pounds generated via the Haleon spin-off to fund more deals.